sbeignez/MITx-6.86x-Machine-Learning/10. Unit 1 | Project 1/Project 1.md

 # 2. Hinge Loss

 In this project you will be implementing linear classifiers beginning with the Perceptron algorithm.
 You will begin by writing your loss function, a hinge-loss function.
 For this function you are given the parameters of your model $\theta$ and $\theta_0$ .
 Additionally, you are given a feature matrix in which the rows are feature vectors and the columns are individual features, and a vector of labels representing the actual sentiment of the corresponding feature vector.

+"In this problem, you will need to adapt this update rule to add a bias term () to the hypothesis, but take care not to penalize the magnitude of ."